wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/dynamic-analysis-with-owasp-zap.md

 ![Placeholder](../../assets/images/secure-coding-guidelines/zap-11.png)

 Then it will show the **Session Properties** window with the regex for including the URL patterns in the scan.
 Provide a name for the context so that we can identify the site uniquely when we have multiple sites added as different contexts.
-(For example, when you are testing a product like WSO2 API Manager, the Management Console, API Store and API Publisher can be three major sites where you can add each as a different context)
+For example, when you are testing a product like WSO2 API Manager, the Management Console, API Store, and API Publisher can be three major sites where you can add each as a different context.

 ![Placeholder](../../assets/images/secure-coding-guidelines/zap-12.png)